 Explores current health and safety issues for prenatal to age 8 years old children.
 Examines childhood illnesses and ailments, nutrition, obesity, stress, wellness, safe environment, community networking, self-esteem and general first aid.
-Prerequisites: RD 90 and WR 90 or equivalent placement test scores.
+Prerequisites: placement into IRW 115 or WR 115.
 Audit available.

 - Recognize current significant children's health issues.

 - Analyze societal and environmental influences on children's health.

 - Apply knowledge of age appropriate health, safety, and nutrition behaviors for children.

 Suggested Outcome Assessment Strategies